IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 <img src="img/ragflow_link_file_to_kb.png" alt="RAGFlow link files to KB" style="width: 100%;"/>

 <br/>
 Go back to `Knowledge Base` at the top, then open our knowledge base and on the left go to `Dataset`.
-You will see all the files added to the dataset.
+You will see all the files added to the data set.
 The files are not parsed yet.

 Hit the play button next to the files that you want to process.